-(i) Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Prentice Hall of India
+1. Brian W. Kernighan and Dennis M. Ritchie, "The C Programming Language", Prentice Hall ofIndia.

 At the end of this course, the students will be able to

 - 1. Formulate algorithms, draw flowcharts and write pseudocode for solving arithmetic and logical problems. - 2.
 Develop C programs using branching and looping statements. - 3.
 Implement searching and sorting algorithms and analyze the order of complexities. - 4.
 Define and call simple functions by value and by reference and also to write recursive functions. - 5.
 Utilize structures, pointers and files in C programming.